Need Help? Give us a call.

 Overall, well-funded businesses or businesses with a lot of income will probably find this card more desirable, as it can provide a turnkey short-term credit solution and robust rewards.
 Businesses that are being bootstrapped or that don’t have a lot of investment capital will probably find it difficult to comply with Brex’s monthly payment schedule.

 Outside of charge cards, Brex offers a credit card designed to help ecommerce entrepreneurs access short-term financing for their business.
 The Brex Ecommerce Credit Card comes with a 60-day interest free credit limit, ideal for ecommerce merchants looking to pay their bills and improve cash flow management.
 However, at the end of the 60-day period, the balance on the card has to be paid back in full.

-To apply for a Brex Ecommerce Credit Card your business must make a minimum of $50,000 in monthly sales and have been in operation at least one year.
+To apply for a Brex Ecommerce Credit Card your business must make a minimum of $100,000 in monthly sales and have at least one year of operating history online.
 Brex provides a very straightforward signup process: Applications can be completed in as little as five minutes and do not require a personal guarantee or personal credit check.
 Credit limits range from 50-100% of your business’s projected monthly sales up to $5 million, and approved applicants will receive their funds instantly.

 Ecommerce Credit Card holders have access to many of the same features Corporate Card holders do, including receipt capture, new card issuance, and integrations with major accounting software.
 The Ecommerce Credit Card also comes with fraud protections and no foreign transaction fees.

 If you are looking for a card that can help fund your business over a longer period of time, here are some top alternatives to consider:

 Like the Brex Corporate Card, the AMEX Business Gold Card offers a generous rewards program, including 4x points back on the two business expense categories where you spend the most each month (selected retroactively).